svaarala/duktape/doc/debugger.rst

 * Provide a way to skip a message without understanding its contents, or ignore trailing fields in a message, by scanning for the EOM marker.
   This is useful for handling unsupported requests and for extending messages by appending dvalues to existing ones.
+However, note that reliable skipping is only possible if an implementation can parse all dvalue types so that it knows their length.
+In particular, zero bytes (which are used for EOM) can appear inside dvalues too, so skipping to zero byte is not a reliable way to skip.

 * Provide a framing for requests and responses, which is needed to ensure both peers can distinguish replies to its own requests from requests or